steunix/passweaver-gui/docs/index.md

 # Forewords

-PassWeaver-GUI is a nice frontend to PassWeaver-API and it brings all its capabilities to the final user; everything you can do with your items, folders, users and groups is defined in PassWeaver-API.
-See docs there for more info about its capabilities.
+PassWeaver-GUI is a complete frontend to PassWeaver-API; everything you can do with your items, folders, users and groups is defined in PassWeaver-API.
+See docs at [this link](https://steunix.github.io/passweaver-api/) for a detailed description of what PassWeaver-API is.

-While PassWeaver-API is a generic and independent piece of background software, PassWeaver-GUI is its perfect UI companion.
+While PassWeaver-API is a generic and independent backend API, PassWeaver-GUI is its perfect UI companion.

 # Basics